China warns India of "reverse sanctions" if Huawei is blocked

 Minister Prasad told parliament that six proposals have been received for 5G technology trials, including from Huawei.
 He did not name the others, but firms such as Sweden'sEricsson Finland'sNokia and South Korea'sSamsung Electronics are expected to participate.

-A high-level group of officials, led by the Principal Scientific Advisor to the Indian government Dr. K Vijay Raghavan and including representatives from the departments of telecoms, information technology and the intelligence services, has been looking into whether to open the 5G trials to Huawei.
+A high-level group of officials, led by the Principal Scientific Adviser to the Indian government K Vijay Raghavan and including representatives from the departments of telecoms, information technology and the intelligence services, has been looking into whether to open the 5G trials to Huawei.

 The committee has found no evidence to suggest Huawei has used "back-door" programmes or malware to collect data in its current operations in India, the first source and another official in the federal telecoms ministry said.